lemocla/Codzilla/README.md

     - #### **Edit preferences - checkbox values & checked attribute**

-      The user preferences for notification uses Materialize switch components and the value for checkbox are handled from pseudo-attributes and not from the HTML attribute, which created the following issues:
+      The user preferences for notification uses Materialize switch components and the value for checkbox are handled from pseudo-attributes and not from the HTML, which created the following issues:
        - Retrieving the false and true value from the checkbox for inserting preferences in MongoDB
        - Displaying the true and false value when displaying the user preferences in the profile page
        - Updating preferences in MongoDB